Archibald Hall: Criminal activities

 Hall soon left his job after Lady Hudson discovered his criminal past.
 Based in London again, he combined more thieving and racketeering with working as a butler to the 82-year-old Walter Scott-Elliot and his 60-year-old wife Dorothy.
 Scott-Elliot had been the Labour MP for Accrington from 1945 to 1950, was wealthy and from an aristocratic Scottish background.
-Hall's plan was to rob the couple of their money and retire, but in the end he killed both of them after Dorothy Scott-Elliot walked in on Hall and an accomplice, Michael Kitto, as the two men were discussing their plans.
+Hall's plan was to rob the couple of their money and retire, but in the end, he killed both of them after Dorothy Scott-Elliot walked in on Hall and an accomplice, Michael Kitto, as the two men were discussing their plans.

-Kitto's first murder was when he immediately put a pillow over her mouth and suffocated her.
+Kitto's first murder was when he immediately put a pillow over Scott-Elliot's mouth and suffocated her.

 Hall and Kitto then drugged her husband and drove them both up to Scotland, helped by the Scott-Elliots' housekeeper Mary Coggle.
 After they buried Dorothy in Braco, Perthshire, they strangled and beat her sedated husband with a shovel and buried him in woods near Tomich, Invernesshire.

-Their next victim was Coggle, who had taken to wearing Dorothy's expensive clothes and jewellery, and was drawing too much attention to herself.
+Their next victim was Coggle, who had taken to wearing Dorothy's expensive clothes and jewellery and was drawing too much attention to herself.
 After she refused to dispose of a fur coat which was potentially incriminating evidence, Hall and Kitto killed her with a poker and left her body in a stream near Middlebie, Dumfriesshire, where she was discovered on 25 December 1977 by a shepherd.

 The final victim of the pair was Hall's half-brother Donald, a paedophile recently released from prison, whom Hall hated.
 Hall and Kitto found Donald at Hall's holiday home in Cumbria, and, telling him that their next robbery was going to be a tie-up job, tricked him into letting them practise on him.
 Once Donald was tied up, Hall used chloroform to incapacitate him before drowning him in the bath.
 The abortive effort to dispose of his body led to Hall and Kitto's downfall.